Determining the Total Cost of Dental Implants

 When you come in to our office for your initial consultation with Dr. Goodman, he will conduct a thorough examination of your mouth and begin planning your treatment.
 It is important that you are in good general health and your mouth is free from periodontal disease before undergoing surgery.
 When all preparatory treatments have been completed, we can schedule your procedure.

-On the day of your procedure, Dr. Goodman will make an incision in the gums to allow him access to the jawbone.
+Then Dr. Goodman will refer you out to an Oral Surgeon for the titanium post to be placed.
+On the day of your procedure, the Oral Surgeon will make an incision in the gums to allow him access to the jawbone.
 He will then embed the titanium post within the underlying bone and close the soft tissue with sutures.
 The implants will be allowed to heal and integrate with the bone for three to six months.
 When the incision site has healed and the implants have formed a strong foundation, Dr. Goodman will attach your custom restoration to the titanium post with an abutment.

 Factors Affecting the Total Cost of Dental Implants

 Because each patient's needs are different, each treatment plan will be customized for that individual.
 Some factors that will affect the total cost of your care include: